|Allegro CL version 10.0|

 The code for the Emacs-Lisp interface needs to be loaded into Emacs when Emacs starts up.
 There are different directories for GNU Emacs (the eli/ directory) and XEmacs (the xeli/ directory).

 The simplest way to ensure that the interface is loaded is to have the proper forms in your $HOME/.emacs file (that is, the .emacs file in your home directory).
 On Windows, the "HOME" directory (not a defined concept) is c:\, so that is where Emacs will look for a .emacs file.
 You can use -l <filename> to specify a startup file to load and have that file be the equivalent of .emacs.

 The exact forms depend on where Allegro CL was installed on your system.

 Assuming that Allegro CL was installed into /usr/local/acl100/ on UNIX machines, here is the correct form to place in .emacs for GNU Emacs users:

 Here is the correct form to place in .emacs for XEmacs users:

 In both cases, replace the directory with the correct directory if it is not what is shown.

-On Windows machines, the standard location for the Allegro CL directory is c:\acl100\.
+On Windows machines, the standard location for the Allegro CL directory is c:\acl100\ (there may be additional characters like .64 or .smp or express).
 Use that or whatever directory was actually used in the .emacs file on Windows machines, again using eli/ or xeli/ as you are using GNU Emacs or XEmacs.

 Two manuals available from the Free Software Foundation will help users of Emacs: the GNU Emacs Manual (mentioned above) and the GNU Emacs Lisp Reference Manual.
 The latter manual describes the version of Lisp used internally by Emacs (called Emacs Lisp, which is not Common Lisp).
 Both are available from the Free Software Foundation, whose address can be found above in the section Section 1.1 If you are new to Emacs.